Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Have used standard treatments and found them unsuccessful
+Have used standard treatments and found them unsuccessful.

-Are ineligible for any ongoing clinical trials
+Are ineligible for any ongoing clinical trials.

-Have no acceptable treatment options
+Have no acceptable treatment options.

-Are likely to have benefits that outweigh the risks involved
+Are likely to have benefits that outweigh the risks involved.

 There are drawbacks to compassionate drug use for you and for the drug approval process.
 One is that they may interfere with clinical trials if more people seek this route rather than participating in trials.
-Although the NCI gathers some safety information on compassionate-use drugs, it is not as helpful in getting FDA approval of these drugs.
+Although the NCI gathers some safety information on compassionate-use drugs, it is not as helpful in getting FDA approval of these medicines.
 You are not watched as closely as you would be if you were part of a clinical trial.

 Call NCI's Cancer Information Service at 800-4-CANCER (800-422-6237) or visit www.clinicaltrials.gov to search for clinical trials for your condition.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR